Framed bordism and Lagrangian embeddings of exotic spheres: Construction of the bounding manifold

 allowing us to form a union

 in which we can embed $\inte \hat{W}(L)$.
 Elementary algebraic topology implies that this space has the homotopy type of the wedge of $L$ with a finite collection of $2$-spheres labeled by the exceptional solutions.
-If there were a Fredholm complex over this space whose restriction to $\inte \hat{W}(L)$ agreed with the class of the tangent space, then triviality of the tangent space would follow from the stable triviality of the tangent space of $L$, together with the triviality of the restriction of the index class of this Fredholm complex to the $2$-spheres.
-On the other hand, a choice of section of the $S^2$ bundles described in Lemma \ref{parity-product} represents these generating $2$-spheres, so the triviality of their normal bundle whenever $n$ is odd implies the desired result. \end{rem}
+If there were a Fredholm complex over this space whose restriction to $\inte \hat{W}(L)$ agreed with the class of the tangent space, then stable triviality of the tangent space would follow from the stable triviality of the tangent space of $L$, together with the triviality of the restriction of the index class of this Fredholm complex to the $2$-spheres.
+On the other hand, a choice of section of the $S^2$ bundles described in Lemma \ref{parity-product} represents these generating $2$-spheres, so the triviality of their normal bundle whenever $n$ is odd implies the desired result.

-We now go about implementing the naive approach outlined in the previous remark.
-The main difficulty is the fact that the natural Banach bundles over $\cF_{\cC}(L)$ that one studies for the purpose of the gluing theorem are ``much larger" than their analogues over $\cF_{\cP}(L;0)$, and hence it seems unlikely that a Banach bundle could be defined on the union \eqref{eq:union_along_boundary_banach_spaces} which would restrict to the original object on both sides.
+The problem with this naive approach is that the natural Banach bundles over $\cF_{\cC}(L)$ studied for the purpose of the gluing theorem are ``much larger" than their analogues over $\cF_{\cP}(L;0)$, and hence it seems unlikely that a Banach bundle could be defined on the union \eqref{eq:union_along_boundary_banach_spaces} which would restrict to the original object on both sides.
 This problem is already familiar from Morse theory, where the Banach bundles over boundary strata of the moduli space of gradient trajectories are modeled after two copies of maps from $\bR$ to $\bR^{n}$, whereas the interior strata are modeled after only one such copy.
 It is reasonable to expect that the theory of polyfolds (see \cite{HZW}), specifically the notion of a filler which is concretely given by anti-gluing in this situation, would provide a resolution to this problem that would turn the hypothetical discussion of the previous remark into an honest proof.
-We prefer to give an alternative proof, less general though more elementary.
+We prefer to give an alternative proof, less general though more elementary by adding a (trivial) finite dimensional vector bundle.
+Such an idea has a long history, going back at least to Atiyah and Singer's proof of the family index theorem (see Proposition 2.2 of \cite{ASIV}), and can be thought of as an infinitesimal version of the obstruction bundle used in the construction of Kuranishi spaces.